msurudwad/kubectl-plugins/tools/preflight/README.md

 # Kubernetes Triliovault Preflight Checks

-**preflight.sh** is a standalone helper script which checks if all the pre-requisites are met before installing Triliovault for Kubernetes application in a Kubernetes cluster.
+**preflight** is a standalone helper script which checks if all the pre-requisites are met before installing Triliovault for Kubernetes application in a Kubernetes cluster.

 ## Checks Performed during Preflight